 Running a trade promotion is a great way to expand your brand’s audience while building on existing brand loyalty.
-However, each state and territory, like the ACT, has their own unique set of legal restrictions that must be followed - if not you can face serious consequences.
+However, each state and territory, like the ACT, NSW, VIC and QLD, have their own unique set of legal restrictions that must be followed - if not you can face serious consequences.

 Key Considerations for Running a Trade Promotion in ACT